University of Arkansas at Little Rock

 The complainant or alleged offender, dissatisfied with the findings, may file a rebuttal statement for inclusion in the file and investigatory report.

-Appeals shall follow normal University appeals procedures found in the appropriate sections of the UALR Student Handbook, Staff Handbook, or Faculty Handbook.
+Appeals shall follow normal university appeals procedures found in the appropriate sections of the UA Little Rock Student Handbook, Staff Handbook, or Faculty Handbook.

 Every effort must be made to restrict the information pertaining to an informal complaint to those immediately charged with conducting the informal investigation and appropriate administrative officials.